 Island Boat Trips

 Enjoy the island from the water.
-Taking a local dhow boat to visit some of the best snorkeling spots and into town to visit the cathedral built in 1905.
+Take a local dhow boat to visit some of the best snorkeling spots and into town to visit the cathedral built in 1905.
 Make a day of it with a packed picnic and your favorite drinks.
 Or set off for a sunset fishing cruise.

 Fishing

 Enjoy a blissful day out on the lake and see what freshwater species you can reel in.
 The boatmen were all fishermen in their past lives so know where all the best fishing spots are.
-Kaya Mawa promotes a catch and release policy to ensure the populations are kept healthy and growing.
+Kaya Mawa promotes a catch-and-release policy to ensure the populations are kept healthy and growing.

 E Bike tours